YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         Requires a JVM that supports `RandomGenerator` and the LXM generators.
 Some JREs don't support this and will cause a crash.

 30. Which random generator will be used?<br>
-  Avaiable random generators can be found in [Random Number Generators in Java](https://www.baeldung.com/java-17-random-number-generators#1-api-design-1).<br>
+  Available random generators can be found in [Random Number Generators in Java](https://www.baeldung.com/java-17-random-number-generators#1-api-design-1).<br>
   <br>
   __Recommended value: `Xoroshiro128PlusPlus`__
 31. Whether to use the faster random generator for world generation.<br>